Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: Preliminaries

-While vanilla SCA provides an efficient optimization framework, it has limitations that need addressing.
-First, its centralized computation does not scale well to large datasets or high-dimensional problems, with computational complexity scaling as $\mathcal{O}(Qn^3)$.
-Second, vanilla SCA requires access to the full dataset at each iteration, which is prohibitive for massive distributed datasets prevalent in real-world applications.
-This also raises privacy concerns, as individual data must be aggregated to a central unit.
+Despite the efficient convex optimization framework offered by SCA, it encounters two primary computational limitations that need to be addressed.
+First, its centralized computation does not scale well to large or high-dimensional datasets, with the associated computational complexity scaling as $\mathcal{O}(Qn^3)$.
+Second, SCA requires an access to the full dataset at each iteration, which is prohibitive for massive distributed datasets prevalent in real-world applications.
+This also raises privacy concerns, as individual data must be aggregated to a central unit for processing.